Typesetter/Typesetter/PLUGIN-HOOKS.md

 # G #

 * [GenerateContent_Admin](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AAction%28%27GenerateContent_Admin%27%22)		(action)
 				Add to all pages in case a user adds a gallery

 * [GetAdminLink](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AAction%28%27GetAdminLink%27%22)							(action)
 			May be used to add output to the admin link (login / logout link)

 * [GetContent_After](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AAction%28%27GetContent_After%27%22)					(action)
 			Gets called after the content has been send, so you can add your own stuff

 * [GetDefaultContent](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AFilter%28%27GetDefaultContent%27%22)				(filter)
 			Get the default content for the specified content type (section type)

 * [GetHead](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AAction%28%27GetHead%27%22)									(action)
 			May be used to add output to the `<head>` section.
-Last chance to modify the page object before template.php is executed.
+Last chance to modify the page object before template.php is executed

 * [GetMenuArray](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AFilter%28%27GetMenuArray%27%22)							(filter)
 			Allows to modify a menu before rendering